HenriPro/yamop/README.md

 # YAMOP
-[

 YAMOP (Yet Another Music Organizer and Player)

 Is a an easy to use simple local music organizer and player.
-YAMOP is cross platform, requiring only a folder containing tagged music to start.
+YAMOP is cross platform based on electron, requiring only a folder containing tagged music to start.

 On first load YAMOP will ask which directory to load music from.
 This is saved, and will not be asked for again.